UniMath/agda-unimath/src/foundation/decidable-type-families.lagda.md

 A type family `B : A → 𝒰` is said to be
 {{#concept "decidable" Disambiguation="type family" Agda=is-decidable-family}}
-if we, for every `x : A`, can either construct an element of `B x`, or we can prove that it is [empty](foundation-core.empty-types.md).
+if we can for every `x : A` either construct an element of `B x` or we can prove that it is [empty](foundation-core.empty-types.md).
 In other words, we interpret decidability via the
 [Curry–Howard interpretation](https://en.wikipedia.org/wiki/Curry–Howard_correspondence)
 of logic into type theory.
 A related concept is that a type family is either [inhabited](foundation.inhabited-types.md) or empty, where inhabitedness of a